wp-plugins/information-reel/readme.txt

 == Changelog ==

+= 7.0 =
+Tested up to 3.6
+Added some security feature.
+New admin look.

 = 6.1 =
-Tested upto 3.5
+Tested up to 3.5

 = 6.0 =
 New demo link, www.gopiplus.com

 = 5.0 =
-Tested upto 3.4
+Tested up to 3.4
 Fixed plugin directory violations issue

 = 4.0 =
-Tested upto 3.3
+Tested up to 3.3

 = 3.0 =
 Single quote Bug fixed